Skip to main content

 What does this mean?

-This means that the customer who is submitting the form has not passed the reCAPTCHA challenge.
+This means that the customer who is submitting the form has not passed the hidden reCAPTCHA.

 Why does this happen?